PiispaH/Beepper/README.md

     do_something_else()

 In the example, beep gets called after the loop.
 The function `do_something_else` gets called while the beep is still running in the backround.

+The sound can also be played in a blocking manner.
+By calling the function with an additional argument `beep(1.5, True)`, the program waits until the sound has stopped playing until the next line gets executed.